 International Federation of Inventors Associations is a nonprofit organization aiming to disseminate the culture of invention and innovation support inventors transfer technology and establish cooperation with the related organizations.

 IFIA cooperates closely with international organizations of importance in the realisation of its objectives.
-Established in 1968, IFIA is headquartered in Geneva, Switzerland and recognized as a public utility organization by Republic and Canton of Geneva.
+Established in 1968, IFIA is headquartered in Geneva, Switzerland and recognized as a public utility organization by the Republic and Canton of Geneva.

 During the first International Inventors Conference held on 11 July 1968 in London, the first effective international cooperation between the national inventors' associations was fostered and the International Federation of Inventors' Associations was formed.
-The representatives of seven inventor associations from Denmark, Finland, West Germany, Great Britain, Norway, Sweden, and Switzerland were present in the conference.
+The representatives of seven inventor associations from Denmark, Finland, West Germany, Great Britain, Norway, Sweden, and Switzerland were present at the conference.

 The first President of the newly established inventors' federation was elected to be Mr. W.A.
 Richardson, chairman of the British Institute of Patentees and Inventors.
 The vice presidents were Dr. F. Burmester (West Germany), S. Green (Great Britain), F. Pfaffli (Switzerland), H. Romanus (Sweden) and the chairman was S. Green (Great Britain).
-IFIA Secretariat was opened in 207 Abbey House, 2-8 Victoria Street, Westminster, London and Mr. A. L. T. Cotterell, Secretary of the British Association was elected as the Secretary of the Federation.
+IFIA Secretariat was opened in 207 Abbey House, 2-8 Victoria Street, Westminster, London, and Mr. A. L. T. Cotterell, Secretary of the British Association was elected as the Secretary of the Federation.

 The council of the Institute of Patentees and Inventors, London, gave a dinner on Thursday, 11 July at the Café Royal, Regent Street, London, to commemorate the inauguration of the new Federation.

 The first bulletin was published in September 1968 including a message from the president declaring the objectives of the federation formation.
-The first international symposium on the situation of inventors was jointly organized by International Federation of Inventors' Associations and World Intellectual Property Organization from May 21 to 24, 1984 in WIPO headquarters in Geneva.
+The first international symposium on the situation of inventors was jointly organized by the International Federation of Inventors' Associations and World Intellectual Property Organization from May 21 to 24, 1984 in WIPO headquarters in Geneva.